-The point-spread function (PSF) of ROSAT/PSPC is strongly angle-dependent, and ranges from ~ 15 arcsec onaxis to 2 arcmin in the outer parts of the FOV.
+The point-spread function (PSF) of ROSAT/PSPC strongly depends on angle, and ranges from ~ 15 arcsec onaxis to 2 arcmin in the outer parts of the FOV.
 Thus, the sensitivity of the instrument to point sources is higher onaxis, and a larger fraction of the cosmic X-ray background (CXB) is resolved.
-Consequently, when detecting sources in the image it is important to use a constant flux threshold, such that the same fraction of the CXB is resolved all over the FOV and the value measured in the source-free regions can be used to subtract the background.
-We detect point sources using the program detect with a minimum count rate of 0.003 cts/sec in the R3-7 band ($\sim 3 \times 10^{-14}$ ${\rm ergs}\;{\rm cm}^{-2}\;{\rm s}^{-1}$ in the 0.5-2.0 keV band) to resolve the same fraction of the CXB over the FOV, and mask the corresponding areas.
+Consequently, when detecting sources in the image it is important to use a constant flux threshold, such that the same fraction of the CXB is resolved over the entire FOV and the value measured in the source-free regions can be used to subtract the background.
+We detect point sources using the program detect with a minimum count rate of 0.003 cts/sec in the R3-7 band (~ 3×10^{-14} ergs $cm^{-2} s^{-1}$ in the 0.5-2.0 keV band) to resolve the same fraction of the CXB over the FOV, and mask the corresponding areas.
 To compute surface-brightness profiles, we extract count profiles from the event images in the R3-7 band (0.42-2.01 keV) with 30 arcsec bins centered on the surface-brightness peak, out to the radius of 50 arcmin.
 We divide each pixel by its corresponding exposure to account for the vignetting effects, following the procedure of Eckert et al. $(2011b)^2$.
 We perform the same operation for the background map and subtract the non-cosmic background profile in each bin.